-1.2.1 The extent of tropical forests in ITTO's membership
+1.2.1 The extent of tropical forests in ITTO's member countries

-Natural tropical forests extend over about 1664 million hectares in 65 countries, 1421 million hectares (85%) of which are in the 33 ITTO producer member countries (ITTO 2011).
-In total, the 33 ITTO producer member countries have an estimated natural-forest PFE of 761 million hectares, comprising of 403 million hectares of production PFE and 358 million hectares of protection PFE (Figure 2).
+Natural tropical forests extend over about 1664 million hectares in 65 countries, 1421 million hectares (85%) of which are in the 33 ITTO producer member countries (Blaser et al 2011).
+In total, the 33 ITTO producer member countries have an estimated natural-forest area in the so-called Permanent Forest Estate (PFE) of 761 million hectares, comprising of 403 million hectares of production PFE and 358 million hectares of protection PFE (Figure 2).
+About 165 million hectares are under use and approximately 131 million hectares are managed through management plans (Blaser et al, log cit.).